pjdip/OSUhwk1/Assignment-Provided-Files/README.md

 * Satisfies all of the above acceptance criteria plus the following code improvements:

-  * Application's links all function correctly. (???)
+  * Application's links all function correctly. (done)

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. (done)